sareenv/Cinemato/README.md

 ![Cinemato Banner](banner.png)

-Welcome to the **Cinemato** project, a cutting-edge iOS application crafted with Swift for the Module 301CEM coursework.
+Welcome to the **Cinemato** project, a cutting-edge iOS application crafted with Swift.
 Cinemato offers a thrilling journey into the world of movies and TV shows.
 Leveraging the robust [TheMovieDB API](https://developers.themoviedb.org/), it provides users with the latest trends in entertainment.
 Our development approach combines programmatic techniques and UINib to create complex and visually appealing layouts.

 ## 🌟 Key Features